-Emory University Policy Statement on Equal Opportunity and Discriminatory Harassment discourse in teaching, scholarship, and community service.
+Emory University Policy Statement on Equal Opportunity and Discriminatory Harassment

+Emory University is an inquiry-driven, ethically engaged, and diverse community dedicated to the ideals of free academic discourse in teaching, scholarship, and community service.
 Emory University abides by the values of academic freedom and is built on the assumption that contention among different views is positive and necessary for the expansion of knowledge, both for the University itself and as a training ground for society at large.
 Emory is committed to the widest possible scope for the free circulation of ideas.